noodlio/recommender-docs/errors.md

 # 400
 Something went wrong with the synchronization to the database.
 This is usually an error that is caused on the server itself and is not developer related.

-# 500
-Something unexpected went wrong and we could not verify the `recommenderId` or your Mashape Key.
-Please try again later or contact support if the problem persists.

-# 501
-The `recommenderId` provided does not exist.
-Please create a new recommender id using the route `/new/id`

-# 502
-You do not have access to this recommender object.
-Please check whether the Mashape Key or `recommenderId` you provided is correct, or initiate your own recommender id using the route `/new/id`.

 # 601
 You forgot to include the property `userId` in the body of the request.